DIPSAS/DockerBuildManagement/README.md

 ## Example

-Either of the sections (`run`, `build`, `test`, `publish`) in the yaml file is triggered with the following cli commands:
+Either of the sections (`run`, `build`, `test`, `publish`, `promote`) in the yaml file is triggered with the following cli commands:
 - `dbm -run`
 - `dbm -build`
 - `dbm -test`
 - `dbm -publish`
+- `dbm -promote`

-Each of the command sections (`run`, `build`, `test`, `publish`) includes context sections, each defined by a suitable key describing that section.
+Each of the command sections (`run`, `build`, `test`, `publish`, `promote`) includes context sections, each defined by a suitable key describing that section.
 Each of the context sections are executed in sequence from top to bottom by default, or you may specify the sections to execute by adding the section keys to the command line:
 - `dbm -run secondSelection`

 It is also possible to execute multiple command sections in the same command line: